gsalmon/ProofOfConcept/overview.md

 ##Overview
 This app uses the Laravel framework for PHP to display the contents of an imaginary shopping cart, and the Stripe.com API to allow users to pretend to pay for the contents of that cart.
+It is in no way to be considered an actual application, as it exists as a proof of concept only.

 ##Future Development